eillanrt/eillanrt.github.io/content/posts/what-is-this.md

 **Source Code**: All source code used to build and display this blog is licensed under the [MIT License](https://opensource.org/license/mit).

-**Content**: All original content on this blog, including texts, images, and diagrams, is licensed under exclusive copyright (Unless otherwise noted).
+**Content**: All original content in this blog is All Rights Reserved.

-**Attribution**: Any third-party content, such as images, that is not original to this blog is used with permission or under its respective license, and will be given proper credit within the post.
+**Attribution**: Any third-party content that is not original to this blog is used with permission or under its respective license, and will be given proper credit within the post.

 # Feedback and Suggestions

-## Contributing
-It is possible to suggest changes on a blog post by clicking the `Suggest Changes` link in the header section of each blog post which takes you to the source of the current post where you can suggest changes through a pull request.
-Note that to submit a pull request, you must have a GitHub account.
-Suggestions on formatting, typo report, etc. are appreciated.

 ## Commenting
 I am open to Feedback and Suggestions on anything that I post here.